shway0/Gpt/TASKS.md

 - [ ] Delivery

 ## Current Focus
-- Drafting Act II chapter 28 with emphasis on:
+- Drafting Act II chapter 29 with emphasis on:
-  - Wei and Ru Yun's discovery of the Cult of the Hollow
+  - The implications of Wei, Ru Yun, and Yanmei's alliance
-  - Wei's intervention to save Yanmei from sacrifice
+  - The integration of their different perspectives and abilities
-  - Revealing the extent of Wei's transformation through confrontation
+  - The development of a shared understanding of the Forgotten Path
-  - Yanmei's perception of Wei as savior rather than monster
+  - The planning for addressing the Cult of the Hollow threat
-- Implementing the convergence of Wei, Ru Yun, and Yanmei
+- Developing the village network's relationship with Wei's group
-- Expanding the Cult of the Hollow subplot
+- Preparing for the Order's eventual response to Wei's activities
 - Continuing the external action focus established in Act I